 Mobile Blasting Services

-Mobile blasting services include general surface prep, lead paint abatement, industrial cleaning (see Dry Ice Blasting), fouling mitigation, mold removal, smoke/soot removal, and deployment of on-site blasting technologies to achieve cleanup and contract objectives.
+Although our mobile blasting services are primarily used to support our industrial coatings work, we also provide mobile blasting services for specialized applications, such as lead paint abatement, industrial cleaning (see Dry Ice Blasting), fouling mitigation, mold removal, smoke/soot removal, and deployment of on-site blasting technologies to achieve cleanup and contract objectives.

-Serving West Michigan and all the surrounding areas such as Ada, Allendale, Byron Center, Caledonia, Cascade, Cedar Springs, Comstock Park, Coopersville, Cutlerville, Dutton, Grand Rapids, Forest Hills, Grandville, Hudsonville, Jenison, Kentwood, Wyoming, Lowell, Middleville, Sparta, Spring Lake, Plainwell, Kalamazoo, Portage, Mattawan, Battle Creek, Ann Arbor, Lansing, Detroit, Saginaw, Flint, Mount Pleaseant, Big Rapids.
-Ludington, South Haven, Saugutuck, Douglas, Holland, Grand Haven, Muskegon, and all of Muskegon County, Kent County, Ottawa County, Montcalm County, Allegean County, Barry County, Kalamazoo County, and Calhoun County.
+Serving West Michigan and all the surrounding areas such as Ada, Allendale, Byron Center, Caledonia, Cascade, Cedar Springs, Comstock Park, Coopersville, Cutlerville, Dutton, Grand Rapids, Forest Hills, Grandville, Hudsonville, Jenison, Kentwood, Wyoming, Lowell, Middleville, Sparta, Spring Lake, Plainwell, Kalamazoo, Portage, Mattawan, Battle Creek, Ann Arbor, Lansing, Detroit, Saginaw, Flint, Mount Pleasant, Big Rapids.
+Ludington, South Haven, Saugatuck, Douglas, Holland, Grand Haven, Muskegon, and all of Muskegon County, Kent County, Ottawa County, Montcalm County, Allegan County, Barry County, Kalamazoo County, and Calhoun County.

 Our onsite mobile blast services allow us to blast virtually any surface, including buildings, wood beams, structural steel, equipment, fabricated steel structures, storage containers, bridges, metal siding, decking, and many other commercial and industrial items.